-The PEA has identified several aspects that, with positive results from additional testing and engineering, could extend the mine life and significantly increase project economics, indicating that Van Dyke could become a strong project in the mid-size copper development space.
-The recommendations that could have a significant positive impact on mine life and project economics include:
+The PEA has identified several aspects of the Van Dyke project that, with positive results from additional testing and engineering, could extend the mine life and significantly increase project economics.
+The Van Dyke project could become a strong project in the mid-size copper development space.